 A database of eJournals and eBooks published by John Wiley & Sons.
 Subjects covered range across all disciplines: Business; Education; Law; Medicine; Science; Social Sciences; the Humanities; and the Arts.

-CSU Library subscribes mainly to eJournals in this database, but in 2011 commenced subscriptions to eBooks, so results of searches might include eBook results.
+Charles Sturt Library subscribes mainly to eJournals in this database, but in 2011 commenced subscriptions to eBooks, so results of searches might include eBook results.

-CSU has access to most of this collection in full-text.
+Charles Sturt has access to most of this collection in full-text.
 It is not possible to limit a search to full-text-only results, but in the results-list the full-text items are denoted by an unlocked-padlock icon.

 Users can search the collection using a simple or advanced search, and can browse by publication or subject area.